ZupIT/beagle-docs/content/pt/android/tutorials/multiple-config-instances.md

 title: How to use multiple instances of beagle
 weight: 234
 description: >-
-  On this section, you'll find the step by step to start beagle configuration for multiple instances
+  On this section, you'll find the step by step to configure beagle configuration for multiple instances
 ---

 ---